 If they agree, there are two ways you can proceed.

-- Stop the job, estimate the cost and write the change work order.
+- Stop the job, estimate the cost and fill out the change work order form.
 Be sure to include the cost of stopping the job.
 Get it signed before proceeding.
 This is the best alternative.

 How do you price them?